MicroEJ/docs/DeviceDeveloperGuide/loader/loader.rst

    etc.).

    The available list of internal resources to embed must be specified in the MicroEJ application launcher (MicroEJ launch).
-Under the tab “Resources”, select all internal resources to embed in the final binary file.
+Under the "Resources" tab, select all internal resources to embed in the final binary file.

 -  External resource: The resource is not taken into consideration by